MinecraftForge/Documentation/docs/utilities/tags.md

 ------------------
 Block, Item, and Fluid tags are automatically sent from the server to any remote clients on login and reload.
 Function tags are not synced.

-Tags can be accessed in code through the `Tags.Items` and `Tags.Blocks` classes for all the Vanilla Minecraft tags, and through `ResourceLocation`s for ForgeTags.
+Tags can be accessed in code through the `Tags.Items` and `Tags.Blocks` classes for all the Forge tags, and `ItemTags` or `BlockTags`s for ForgeTags.
 See the examples below for how to use each.

 `BlockTags.getCollection()` and `ItemTags.getCollection()` will retrieve the current `TagCollection`, from which you can retrieve a `Tag` object by its ID.